-In Flutter, everything is a widget – from the app bar to drawer, snackbars, scaffold, and so on.
+In Flutter, the cross platform, open source mobile SDK, everything is a widget – from the app bar to drawer, snackbars, scaffold, and so on.
 More importantly, these fully customizable widgets can be wrapped inside another with ease, which helps ensure excellent user experience irrespective of the platform they are running on.

 Furthermore, not only can you build expressive user interfaces with Flutter's built-in widgets look native to Android (Material Design) and iOS apps (Cupertino).
 The result is apps with smooth, natural scrolling, rich motion APIs, and platform awareness.
 What's more, these can also reuse them in your code, in case further customization is required in the future.